FREE SHIPPING on orders of $85 or more

 The variation in the spelling of Medieval names is a result of the lack of spelling rules in the English language prior to the last few hundred years.
 Before that time, scribes spelled according to sound, often varying the spelling of name within a single document.
 Renie has appeared as Rayney, Rainy, Rainey, Rainnie, Rennie, Renny and many more.

 This web page shows only a small excerpt of our Renie research.
-Another 174 words (12 lines of text) are included under the topic Early Renie History in all our PDF Extended History products.
+Another 174 words (12 lines of text) are included under the topic Early Renie History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Renie Notables in all our PDF Extended History products.
+More information is included under the topic Early Renie Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Renie family moved to Ireland, but this topic is not covered in this excerpt.
-Another 124 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 124 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 As the persecution of Clan families continued, they sailed for North America in increasing numbers.
 In most cases, they found the freedom and opportunity they sought.
 Land was often available and the American War of Independence allowed Scots an opportunity to solidify their independence from the English crown.
 These settlers and their ancestors went on to play essential roles in the forging of the nations of the United States and Canada.
 Among them: Luke Rainy who settled in Virginia in 1679; Johnston Rainey who settled in Charles Town [Charleston], South Carolina in 1763; followed by James Rainey in 1767.